mkaybug/Startup260/notes.md

 Caddy was created by a student from BYU!
 ## A records and CNAME records
 A domain name is used to create DNS records that map domain names to IP addresses (A records) or other domain names (CNAME records).

+# HTML Introduction
+Where is the interpreter for HTML?
+It's the browser!
+And, it's not too strict.
+Still, try to be clean and neat and accurate.
+### (W3schools.com)
+Proffessor's favorite HTML learning tool.